 On the other hand:

-- There's a cost to purchase the long-term care benefit which can range from 0.4% to 1.25% of the annuity's account value
+- There's a cost to purchase the long-term care benefit that can range from 0.4% to 1.25% of the annuity's account value.

 Is it right for you?